singularity-energy/open-grid-emissions/README.md

 export PUDL_DATA_STORE="s3"
 python data_pipeline.py --year 2022
 ```
-where the environment variable `PUDL_DATA_STORE` is set to `s3`, meaning that PUDL's tables used throughout the code base will be loaded in memory from S3.
+where the environment variable `PUDL_DATA_STORE` is set to `s3` (for the Bash command interpreter on Unix-like operating systems; if working on Windows), meaning that PUDL's tables used throughout the code base will be loaded in memory from S3.
 If not set or set to `local`, files enclosing the PUDL tables will be first downloaded from S3 to your disk and then load in memory when needed.
-Instead of setting the environment variable in your terminal before running the pipeline, you can add the following:
+Note that the `export` command for setting an environment variable is specific to the Bash command interpreter on Unix-like operating systems.
+If working with the Windows' PowerShell, the command is `$Env:PUDL_DATA_STORE = 's3'`.
+Independently of you operating system, the `PUDL_DATA_STORE` environment variable can be set by adding the following:
 ```python
 import os